kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 Scull (Simple Character Utility for Loading Localities) is an example of a virtual driver that can be used when learning to work with Linux drivers.
 Scull acts on kernel memory as if it were a physical device thus is not hardware dependant.
 Scull implements four devices: 'scull0' through 'scull3' with each device holding global, persistent memory for all data is shared and retained between the aformentioned devices.
 Alongside these device are four 'First-In-First-Out' devices which act like typical system pipes.

-## Rust system software
+## Rust software (47w)
-(writing about the various system/applications written in Rust for learning/practise)
+Various applications were written in Rust throughout this project, from a simple guessing game to the use of unix domain sockets and a program which calls C via 'unsafe'.
+These programs were written with a focus on learning Rust fundamentals while gaining experience with the language itself.

+### Guessing Game (205w)
+A program where the user must guess a secret number, this example can be used  to demonstrate the similarities and differences between Rust and C. While the overall structure is comparable to that of C, there are distinct changes in syntax that can be observed including the use of 'let' and 'loop' rather than the C method of using the name of the declared type and 'for', 'while' or 'do'.

+As expected, library calls can be found at the start of the program but simply consist of the keyword 'use' alongside a C++-esque library path.
+This may considered an improvement as the library calls are much more brief and clear where, in comparison, C library calls are slightly more cluttered using a special character alongside a string.

+It can also be observed that where C utilises a function - 'printf' - for output, Rust makes use of a macro function (denoted by the use of the exclamation mark).
+Gathering input also differs, with Rusts 'stdin' calling both 'read_line' to read the input and 'expect' to simplify error handling.
+This case of error handling is more convenient than that of C++ with its try-catch-finally block and the C approach of checking an error code with an 'if' statement.

+### BMI Calculator

+### Calculator

+### Unix Domain Sockets

+### Calling unsafe C

+### Managing Memory

 ## Building Linux with Rust support

 ### Initial work (148 words)
 Early research and development resulted in the creation of a virtual machine used to test Rust for Linux and Rust integration into the Linux kernel.
-This virtual machine was built via make using busybox as an aid for configuration.
-Running via the QEMU hypervisor, the system served to provide insight into core concepts for the project such as building via make, enabling Rust support in the kernel and testing rust support.
+This machine was built via make with busybox used  to generate configuration files.
+Running via the QEMU hypervisor, the system served to provide insight into core concepts for the project such as building via make, enabling and testing Rust support in the kernel.

 Upon rust being enabled and restarting the machine, various samples were compiled and available for testing.
 With this, it was possible to add a new sample entry in the way of a simple echo server.
 This server simply prints out whatever input it receives to its device entry.
 After writing a new entry into the necessary kernel configuration files and makefile, the echo server was then compiled and loaded as part of the Rust samples on boot.

-### Build steps

 ### Results (71w)
 Further research resulted in the development being focused on virtual Linux systems available via the VirtualBox hypervisor.
 With this, the available system was much closer to that of a physical machine and was ultimately more capable when compared to the initial QEMU machine.

-A first attempt was made using the Debian distribution though....
+A first attempt was made using the Debian distribution however introducting Rust support was largely unsuccessful due to...

 Later, a second attempt succeeded by utilising Ubuntu which eventually became the main system for development and testing.

+### Build steps
+There are, in fact, no additional or differing steps required in order to build a Rust driver.

 ### Rust 'Hello, World.'